jawj/zapatos-docs/src/index.md

 * `castArrayParamsToJson` and `castObjectParamsToJson` control whether `Parameter` objects containing arrays and objects, respectively, are to be automatically stringified and cast as Postgres `json` when interpolated into a query.
 Both default to `false`.
 See further discussion below.

 * `queryListener` and `resultListener`, if set, are called from the `run` function, and receive the results of (respectively) compiling and then executing and transforming each query as their first argument.
-For queries within a transaction, they will be passed a unique numeric transaction ID as their second argument, to assist with debugging.
+For queries within a transaction, they will be passed a unique numeric transaction ID as their second argument, to aid debugging.

 * `transactionListener`, similarly, is called with messages about transaction retries.